top of page

 Hedonism as a "Religion" and Its Backdraws (Also, Philosocom's Directory on Hedonism)

-Updated: 3 days ago
+Updated: 8 hours ago

-A beautiful confrence room
+A beautiful casino room

 Hedonism: A Critique

 Hedonism, the belief that the attainment of pleasure should be above all, lacks something essential for maintaining human civilization and its order: The consideration of other people's feelings, especially those who wish to either help or serve us.
-Hedonism is therefore problematic as a philosophy because it presents us with no other alternative to consider the existence of others, other than the fact that they can either give us pleasure, unease, or nothing at all.
+Hedonism is therefore problematic as a philosophy because it presents us with no other alternative to consider the existence of others.
+That is, other than the fact that they can either give us pleasure, unease, or nothing at all.

 In order to have compassion towards other human beings, we must be willing to participate in their suffering.

-This is what I also call the "fast food attitude": We mostly disregard the conditions of those who make our food, for we just care abouthaving a good, tasty meal.
+This is what I also call the "fast food attitude": We mostly disregard the conditions of those who make our food, for we just care about having a good, tasty meal.
 So what if the delivery person almost collided with a tree on their way?
 So what if the workers at the fast food chain were too nervous they forgot a certain ingredient in your pizza or hamburger?
-In the end, for the hedonist, it is the product that counts, and not others, along with whether or not that product gives us the pleasure we seek.

 The same reasoning applies in what I call the contentist approach.